ShaiMesisterano/john_bryce_pan_dec_2018/exercises/10/README.md

-Convert	the following operations from callback mode to async/await mode: Read, Update, Delete
+Convert	the following operations from callback mode to async/await mode: Create, Update, Delete